casaub0n/casaub0n/packages/test-driven-development-by-example/README.md

 ### Notes

 This node version is expected over 20 currently.
-As tsup, `node:test` is not propper solving in build process.
+As tsup, `node:test` is not proper solving in build process.

 I hope this: